metacommunities/metacommunities/publications/bigdata_ethnography_2016/log.md

 ## Wed 26 Apr 2017 09:31:29 BST
 - edits are taking forever.
 Maybe finish today?
 - all the edits are in, but there are still some todos to play with.
 Also, not all the data seems to there for the jobs id graphic

+## Thu 27 Apr 2017 09:35:45 BST
+- copied the jobs data in zip form to data folder data/jobs.zip
+- haven't succeeded in getting it to unzip on the fly, but will leave that for the moment.
+- looking for the missing image files - osrc, etc.